Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Anna Maria College Profile

-Does a degree from Anna Maria College Worth It?
+Is a Anna Maria College Degree Worth It?

 How much does a degree from Anna Maria College Cost?

-The average annual cost of the degree at Anna Maria College is USD: 61106.
+The average annual cost of the degree at Anna Maria College is $61,106.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Anna Maria College is much less than this.

 At Anna Maria College, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Anna Maria College as your choice in the form.

-How much a Anna Maria College Graduate make?
+How much does a Anna Maria College Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 46651.
-An average Anna Maria College graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $46,651.
+An average Anna Maria College graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Bachelor Degree Programs